 Who Voted Against the Kids Online Safety Act?

-While KOSA has garnered significant bipartisan support (passing in the Senate 91 – 3), not everyone is on board.
+While KOSPA has garnered significant bipartisan support (passing in the Senate 91 – 3), not everyone is on board.
 The debate surrounding the act touches on broader issues such as free speech and civil liberties, with some legislators wary of the implications that increased regulation might have on these fundamental rights.

 Despite the support, there are concerns about how the act might affect the balance between protecting children and maintaining civil liberties, notably how it might be enforced by the Federal Trade Commission and state attorneys general.